pydio/pydio-doc-howto/benchmark_your_setup.md

-As described in the security model, AjaXplorer comes fully secured, and you should not have to worry about the major vulnerabilities brought by webapps.
+As described in the security model, Pydio comes fully secured, and you should not have to worry about the major vulnerabilities brought by webapps.
 Still, there are a couple of tests you should make to be sure that your underlying configuration is not introducing problems.

 ## Checking web access to sensitive data
 **_Note: this chapter is valid for Zip/Tar packaging only.
 In the Linux Packages (Deb & Rpm) the sensitive folders are spread elsewhere in the system, and by default never accessible via http._**

 ### Allowed / Forbidden folders
 The most common mis-configuration of your web server that can lead to an information leakage lies in the “htaccess” (for Apache) or equivalents permission files configuration.
-When you deploy AjaXplorer using the Zip or TarGz packages, the application is structured as follow.
+When you deploy Pydio using the Zip or TarGz packages, the application is structured as follow.
 The folders marked “green” must be accessible through the web browser, whereas the ones marked “red” must NOT be accessible through the web.
 This means for example that if you can read the content of http://yourserver/your_web_access/conf/, without having a “Forbidden” error, you HAVE a problem.

 + web_access/
     - conf/